2 days · Culture lovers

 Evening in the city

-A vegetarian and vegan evening at the Grünzeug, not far from the theatre and the Hack Museum — seasonal bowls, curries and homemade lemonades in a friendly atmosphere.
+A vegetarian and vegan evening at the Grünzeug, not far from the theater and the Hack Museum - seasonal bowls, curries and homemade lemonades in a friendly atmosphere.

 Central location at Berliner Platz with short distances to the Rhein-Galerie, the main station and the Rhine promenade - ideal for the second day.